rogeriozambon/http-protection/README.md

 ### FrameOptions middleware

 You can define one option for this middleware.
-It protecting against clickjacking, setting header to tell the browser avoid embedding the page in a frame.
+It protects against clickjacking, setting header to tell the browser avoid embedding the page in a frame.

 Option | Description | Default value | Type
 ------ | ----------- | ------------- | ----